wzychla/OldMusicBox.EIH.Client/README.md

 Still, the most difficult part of the implementation is the encrypted assertion decryption.
 The COI (*Centralny Ośrodek Informatyki*) publishes a source code of a Java decryptor.
 The core part of their decryptor uses few different Java packages.
-The tricky part here was then to rewrite the Java code to .NET - it was fairly straightforward to rewrite the BouncyCastle code, however it was not that easy to rewrite the **org.apache.xml.security.encryption.XMLCipher** code.
+The tricky part here was then to rewrite the Java code to .NET - it was fairly straightforward to rewrite the BouncyCastle code, however it was quite a challenge rewrite the **org.apache.xml.security.encryption.XMLCipher** code.
+The [Bouncy-Castle-AES-GCM-Encryption](https://github.com/lukemerrett/Bouncy-Castle-AES-GCM-Encryption) is a great help here.

 ## Repository content